 On September 30, 2015, an Independent Governance Committee was formed to contribute to the governance and oversight of the Fund.
 The IGC's key responsibilities are to review potential conflict of interest matters relating to the Fund, review proposed material changes to the Trust Agreement prior to being sent to Unitholders for consideration, and receive and review the Fund's reporting and annual audited financial statements.
-The committee members have extensive experience in the financial services industry and include Mr. Rob Morris, Chairperson (former Chair of Steadyhand's Independent Review Committee); Ms. Kathy Leavens (former Chief Compliance Officer of Connor, Clark & Lunn); and Mr. Robert Sanderson (current Chair of the Board of Canada Deposit Insurance Corporation).
+The committee members have extensive experience in the financial services industry and include, Ms. Kathy Leavens (former Chief Compliance Officer of Connor, Clark & Lunn), Mr. Robert Sanderson (current Chair of the Board of Canada Deposit Insurance Corporation) and Mr. David Scott (former Managing Director at CIBC World Markets).